Airstrikes on Myanmar village feared to have killed 100 | Law-Order

 The military is increasingly using airstrikes to counter a widespread armed struggle against its rule, which began in February 2021 when it seized power from the elected government of Aung San Suu Kyi.
 More than 3,000 civilians are estimated to have been killed since then by security forces.

+The military government's spokesperson, Maj.
+Gen. Zaw Min Tun, acknowledged in a statement phoned to state television MRTV that the ceremony had been attacked, but accused anti-government forces in the area of carrying out a violent campaign of terror.
+He said the People's Defense Forces — the armed wing of the National Unity Government -- had terrorized residents into supporting them, killing Buddhist monks, teachers and other people, while the military sought peace and stability.
+He said there was evidence the attack had set off secondary blasts of explosives hidden by the People's Defense Forces around the site.

+In response to accusations of abuses, the military government often accuses pro-democracy forces of terrorism.
+But analysts for the United Nations and non-governmental organizations have gathered credible evidence of large-scale human rights abuses by the army, including the burning of entire villages and displacement of more than a million people, triggering a humanitarian crisis.

-The death toll from the attack, if confirmed, could be the highest in more than two years of civil conflict that began when the army seized power in 2021.
-As many as 80 people were killed last October in another government air attack in northern Myanmar on an anniversary celebration of the Kachin ethnic minority's main political organisation, which is also battling the military government.
+The death toll from Tuesday's air attack, if confirmed, could be the highest in more than two years of civil conflict that began when the army seized power in 2021.
+As many as 80 people were killed last October in another government air attack in northern Myanmar on an anniversary celebration of the Kachin ethnic minority's main political organization, which is also battling the military government.

 Myanmar has been in turmoil since the army takeover triggered widespread popular opposition.
 After peaceful demonstrations were put down with lethal force, many opponents of military rule took up arms, and large parts of the country are now embroiled in conflict.

-The army has been conducting major offensives in the countryside, including burning villages and driving hundreds of thousands of people from their homes.
-It has faced some of its toughest resistance in Sagaing, in Myanmar's historic heartland.
+The army has been conducting major offensives in the countryside, where it has faced some of the toughest resistance in Sagaing, in Myanmar's historic heartland.
 The resistance forces have no defense against air attacks.

 In videos of the devastated village seen by AP, survivors and onlookers stumble through the area of the attack amid clouds of thick smoke, with only the skeleton frame of one building still standing in the distance.
 The videos could not immediately be verified but matched other descriptions of the scene.